1. Measurement rules and guidance

-Since PAMCo digital estimates are provided by Comscore, appropriate Comscore tagging it is strongly recommended in order to achieve the best possible estimates, although it is not essential for inclusion in the PAMCo dataset.
+Since PAMCo digital estimates are provided by Comscore, appropriate Comscore tagging is strongly recommended in order to achieve the best possible estimates, although it is not essential for inclusion in the PAMCo dataset.

 Comscore reports digital audience estimates even if brands are not tagged, using weighted estimates derived from their panels.
 These estimates can be integrated within the PAMCo database.
 However appropriate tagging is highly desirable, as this will improve Comscore’s estimate by ensuring all activity is credited, including activity not covered by Comscore’s panels (e.g. from Android tablets).

-PAMCo can report newsbrand the following content sections across print and digital:
+PAMCo can report the following newsbrand content sections across print and digital:

 - Arts & Entertainment

 - Personal Finance